 - Running stop signs

 While these are common causes of accidents, bicycle accidents don’t always involve motor vehicles.
-A cyclist might crash into a building or a curb because a bike was poorly designed.
-If that’s the case, the manufacturer might be at fault.
-Your attorney will examine the evidence and determine if a claim should be made against the manufacturer.
+A poorly designed bike can cause a cyclist to crash into a building or a curb.
+If that’s the case, the manufacturer could owe you financial compensation.
+Your attorney will examine the evidence and determine if you have a case against the manufacturer.

 A cyclist can also collide with a pedestrian.
 If the pedestrian walked in front of the cyclist and caused the collision, he or she could be at fault.
 Again, your attorney might submit a case against the pedestrian.